Kanadeforever/dangerousmusic/README.md

 ## DirectSound export ordinal fix

 This release candidate explicitly pins all DirectSound/COM export ordinals in `dsound.def`, preventing loader-time failures when the game imports by ordinal.
 If you previously saw an “ordinal 12 not found” error, rebuild from this version.

+## Copyright Ownership

+Dangerous Driving created by Three Fields Entertainment.
+Dangerous Driving is a trademark of Three Fields Entertainment Limited.